Trivernis/cryptpng/README.md

 ### Encrypt

 1. Parse the png file and split it into chunks.
-2. Prompt for a password and use the sha512 32byte value with a generated salt.
+2. Prompt for a password and use the scrypt 32byte value with a generated salt.
 3. Store the salt in the `saLt` chunk.
 4. Encrypt the data using aes and the provided hashed key.
 5. Split the data into parts of 1 MiB of size.